This page provides an overview of the Requester Pays feature for Cloud Storage.

 project if either the source bucket or destination bucket (or both) have

 Requester Pays enabled.
 This is because such operations make calls to both

 the source and destination buckets in the course of performing the action.

 For operations that require multiple requests to complete, the use of billing projects in your requests have the following behaviors:

-For rewrites with the JSON API, each request can use a different billing project, and a billing project specified in earlier request does not apply to subsequent requests.
+For rewrites with the JSON API and XML API multipart uploads, each request can use a different billing project, and a billing project specified in an earlier request does not apply to subsequent requests.

 Charges associated with including a billing project in your request do not

 appear separately in your billing.
 For example, say you make several

 downloads from a Requester Pays bucket, and you use the project